fawazjee/Auto-password-generator-/README.md

-If you wish to know more about it, you can refer to Password Wikipedia Page.
+If you wish to know more about it, you can refer to Password <a href="https://en.wikipedia.org/wiki/Password">Wikipedia Page.</a>